fabianbaiertum/imc_prosperity/README.md

-#### To fix for upcoming competitions

-Some major issues in the competition were: scalability and I used too many parameters, which needed to be estimated.
-In an attempt to solve the scalability issue, I tried to create generic functions for the taking, clearing and market making for all assets traded, which was successful, but for compatability reasons, I didn't include it in our teams code since most of the new assets were only using new trading strategies, like statistical arbitrage for the basket and something like delta-gamma hedging for the options, but when developing an algorithm for a huge system of assets, generic functions with as little as possible parameters, which can be adaptively calculated, would be the goal.

 The strategy for Taking and Clearing was quite simple, we just buy when the offered price is below a certain amount of our theoretical value and for clearing we try to close positions which are close the EV=0 when we can unwind our position.

 ### Strategy for Market Making